Kometa-Team/Kometa/docs/config/files_paths.md

 ```
       - url: https://example.com/path/to/file.yml
 ```
 This needs to point directly to the YAML file.
-A common error is using a github link that points to the *page displaying the YAML*.
-In github, for instance, click on the "Raw" button and use *that* link.
+A common error is using a gitHub link that points to the *page displaying the YAML*.
+In gitHub, for instance, click on the "Raw" button and use *that* link.
 ```
       - git: meisnate12/People # this links to https://github.com/meisnate12/Plex-Meta-Manager-Configs/blob/master/meisnate12/People.yml
 ```